AsherTornado2/WhatsForDinner/README.md

 WhatsForDinner is a program that you can use if you don't know where you want to go out to eat for dinner.

-If you want to contact me, my email is [ENTER EMAIL]
+If you want to contact me, my email is example@example.com